zp-zpanda/zp.powershellhelpbuilder.powershell/README.md

-# ZP.PowerShellHelpBuilder.PowerShell
+# ZP.PowerShellHelpBuilder

-ZP.PowerShellHelpBuilder.PowerShell is a PowerShell module that helps you to write PowerShell help files with ease.
+ZP.PowerShellHelpBuilder is a PowerShell module that helps you to write PowerShell help files with ease from PowerShell comment help.